corda/samples-java/Features/attachment-sendfile/README.md

 * `sendAttachment`: send and sync the attachment between parties
   1. Uploading attachment from local
-  2. Attaching the accachmentID to the transaction
+  2. Attaching the attachmentID to the transaction
   3. Storing the attached file into attachment service at the counterparty's node (Automatically check if it already exists or not.
-If it does, do nothing; if not, download the attached file from the conterparty.)
+If it does, do nothing; if not, download the attached file from the counterparty.)

-* `downloadAttchment`: save the attachment file from node's serviceHub to local
+* `downloadAttachment`: save the attachment file from node's serviceHub to local
   1. signing the attachment service in the node to download the file via attachmentID

 ![alt text](./graph.png)